robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 Hold the Alt key in combination with different keys to enable different feature in the interface:
 * alt + p = JavaScript mode (see further below)
-* alt + t = to open the calibration panel, calibrate the sensors and motors (see below)
+* alt + t = to open the calibration panel, change the SumoRobot name, calibrate the sensors and motors (see below)
 * alt + arrow keys = to move the SumoRobot around
 * alt + c = show control panel (to change the connected SumoRobot)
 * alt + f = disable or enable the LED feedback loop on the SumoRobot (allows to use LEDs in your code)